soundpress/RulesOfNYC/docs/c47/index.rst

 (a) A household receiving a CITYFEPS rent supplement may not move to a new residence and maintain eligibility for a CITYFEPS rent supplement except with the prior approval of HRA.
 HRA shall grant such approval if:

-   (1) The new monthly rent obligation does not exceed the maximum rent for the household's size under subdivision (a) of section 8-05 of this chapter and is protected from increases for at least one year except as authorized under rent stabilization laws and rules or HUD regulations; and
+   (1) The new monthly rent obligation does not exceed the maximum rent for the household's size under subdivision (a) of 68 RCNY § 8-05
+									 and is protected from increases for at least one year except as authorized under rent stabilization laws and rules or HUD regulations; and

-   (2) The need for the move is a direct result of: (A) the household's inability to pay required contributions pursuant to subdivision (g) of section 8-05 of this chapter due to changes in the household's income, composition or rent obligations; (B) a vacate order issued by a City agency or court; or (C) a documented health and safety concern or other good cause, as determined by HRA on a case-by-case basis.
+   (2) The need for the move is a direct result of: (A) the household's inability to pay required contributions pursuant to subdivision (g) of 68 RCNY § 8-05
+									 due to changes in the household's income, composition or rent obligations; (B) a vacate order issued by a City agency or court; or (C) a documented health and safety concern or other good cause, as determined by HRA on a case-by-case basis.

-(b) If HRA has approved a move to a new residence, HRA shall recalculate the monthly CITYFEPS rent supplement amount and program participant contribution pursuant to section 8-05 of this chapter.
+(b) If HRA has approved a move to a new residence, HRA shall recalculate the monthly CITYFEPS rent supplement amount and program participant contribution pursuant to 68 RCNY § 8-05
+									.

 (Added City Record 7/16/2015, eff.
 8/15/2015)